19hours/sg-statutes/Acts/National Library Board Act.md

 (e) to disseminate information on the collection and work of the centre by any means, including publications, audio-visual educational packages, exhibitions, consultations, research and heritage promotional activities.

-[Act 25 of 2012 wef 28/03/2013]
+[25/2012]

 ### Transfer of archive undertakings, etc., from National Heritage Board

-14K\.—(1) All the lands, buildings and other property, movable or immovable, vested in the National Heritage Board immediately before the date of commencement of section 8(2) of the Statutes (Miscellaneous Amendments) (No. 2) Act 2012 (referred to in this section as the transfer date) for the purposes of —
+14K\.—(1) All the lands, buildings and other property, movable or immovable, vested in the National Heritage Board immediately before 28 March 20131(referred to in this section as the transfer date) for the purposes of —

+1Date of commencement of the Statutes (Miscellaneous Amendments) (No. 2) Act 2012 (Act 25 of 2012).

 (a) the National Archives; or

 (b) any oral history centre established by the National Heritage Board,

-and all assets, powers, interests, rights, privileges, debts, liabilities and obligations of the National Heritage Board relating to paragraph (a) or (b), shall, on the transfer date, become by virtue of this section and without further assurance, the property, assets, powers, interests, rights, privileges, debts, liabilities and obligations of the Board.
+and all assets, powers, interests, rights, privileges, debts, liabilities and obligations of the National Heritage Board relating to paragraph (a) or (b) shall, on the transfer date, become by virtue of this section and without further assurance, the property, assets, powers, interests, rights, privileges, debts, liabilities and obligations of the Board.

+[25/2012]

-(2) Every agreement relating to any of the properties, assets, interests, rights, privileges, liabilities or obligations transferred under subsection (1) and to which the National Heritage Board was a party immediately before the transfer date, whether or not of such nature that the rights and liabilities thereunder could be assigned, shall have effect as from that date as if —
+(2) Every agreement relating to any of the properties, assets, interests, rights, privileges, liabilities or obligations transferred under subsection (1) and to which the National Heritage Board was a party immediately before the transfer date, whether or not of such nature that the rights and liabilities could be assigned, shall have effect as from that date as if —

 (a) the Board had been a party to such an agreement; and

-(b) for any reference to the National Heritage Board there were substituted in respect of anything to be done on or after the transfer date a reference to the Board,
+(b) for any reference to the National Heritage Board there were substituted in respect of anything to be done on or after the transfer date a reference to the Board.

+[25/2012]

-and if any question arises as to whether any particular property, asset, interest, right, privilege, liability or obligation has been transferred to or vested in the Board under subsection (1), a certificate under the hand of the Minister charged with the responsibility for finance shall be conclusive evidence that the property, asset, interest, right, privilege, liability or obligation was or was not so transferred or vested.
+(3) If any question arises as to whether any particular property, asset, interest, right, privilege, liability or obligation has been transferred to or vested in the Board under subsection (1), a certificate under the hand of the Minister charged with the responsibility for finance shall be conclusive evidence that the property, asset, interest, right, privilege, liability or obligation was or was not so transferred or vested.

+[25/2012]

-(3) Any proceedings or cause of action pending or existing immediately before the transfer date by or against the National Heritage Board relating to the National Archives or any oral history centre transferred under subsection (1) may be continued and shall be enforced by or against the Board.
+(4) Any proceedings or cause of action pending or existing immediately before the transfer date by or against the National Heritage Board relating to the National Archives or any oral history centre transferred under subsection (1) may be continued and shall be enforced by or against the Board.

+[25/2012]

-(4) The operation of subsections (1) and (2) shall not be regarded —
+(5) The operation of subsections (1), (2) and (3) shall not be regarded —

 (a) as a breach of contract or confidence or otherwise as a civil wrong;